Kevin Newman Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs have a 4.09 team ERA that ranks 12th among all league pitching staffs.
+- The Cubs have the 13th-ranked team ERA across all league pitching staffs (4.13).

-- Cubs pitchers combine to surrender 111 home runs (one per game), the third-fewest in the league.
+- Cubs pitchers combine to give up 112 home runs (one per game), the third-fewest in baseball.

-- His last time out came on Thursday against the St. Louis Cardinals, when the left-hander threw six innings, surrendering one earned run while giving up five hits.
+- In his most recent appearance -- in relief on Saturday -- the left-hander tossed 4 1/3 innings against the St. Louis Cardinals, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.